-This is what stood out to me in all this high-tech shinanigans, Valerian’s partner Laureline fixes the dimensional box, under pressure, even after pulling out a huge wad of wire.
-I want to believe that this is just a case of “on the shoulders of giants” whose knowledge has been accumulating over the past 600 years, like how kids today will know more about tech and history because they are so bathed in it.
-It’s like innate knowledge at this point.
-Like birds knowing how to build a nest.
-At least, that is what I want to believe here.
+What stood out for me in all these high-tech shenanigans was Valerian’s partner, Laureline, under immense pressures, fixes the dimensional box, even after pulling out a huge wad of wire.
+I want to believe this is a case of “on the shoulders of giants” whose knowledge has been accumulating over the past 600 years, like how kids today will know more about tech and history because they are so immersed in it.
+It’s inherited knowledge at this point, ingrained like birds knowing how to build a nest.
+At least, that’s what I want to believe here.
 Laureline fixes the box with ease, even without those other wires.
-(When has one of your projects worked great with a wad of wires ripped out of it?)
+(When was last time one of your projects worked perfectly after a wad of wires got ripped out of it?)

 Alpha concept art (via Benmauro)

-Now the story brings us to the space station, to Alpha.
-This is where the story take a bit of a thud.
+Next, the story leads us back to the space station, to Alpha; but the story tumbles with a bit of a thud.

-The film is being promoted as having the most alien life forms in it.
-Some are in the background, but characters will never interact with them.
-That’s fine though.
-This section of the film steps into some standard science fiction story territory.
+Valerian film promotions claim the film has the most alien life forms ever showcased.
+Okay.
+Some are in the background and walk-ons, but our characters will never interact with them.
+Just visual candy.
+At this point, the film returns to familiar science fiction territory.
 The ultimate bad guy is a bit of a joke, so I am not going to analyze the story too much.
-Honestly, I wanted the story to move faster at this point.
-Usually not a good sign in a first viewing.
+Honestly, I wanted the story to move faster at this point, usually not a good sign in a first viewing.

-However, the visuals were similar to parts of the dimensional market, the filming was rapid, quick cuts.
-They spent $200 million on this film and they don’t stop the camera movement on the larger set pieces for even a moment.
+As impressive as the visuals were, like the dimensional market, the filming was rapid, quick cuts.
+They spent $200 million on this film, and they don’t stop the camera movement on the larger set pieces for even a moment.
 The filmmaker should have let us experience the grandeur of this awesome station a little longer, meander a little, immerse us in it.

 From start to finish, the story isn’t very complex.
 There weren’t any real funny moments.
-The death of one character, that featured prominently on the poster, was not necessary at all.
+The death of one character, featured prominently on the poster, was not necessary at all.
 You’ll see what I mean.
-And the camera movement was too fast (like in parts of the Hobbit trilogy, if you’ve watched those).
-Combine that together and the lackluster box office response isn’t surprising.
+And the camera movement was way too fast (like in parts of the Hobbit trilogy, if you’ve watched those).
+Given all this, I’m not surprised at the lackluster box office.

 Will Valerian have the science fiction cult following of The Fifth Element?
-Time will tell, but I am leaning towards no. However, the setting and universe is still worth another attempt at using.
-Perhaps a reboot.
-An animated version would serve the setting much better.
+Time will tell, but my money says no. The setting and universe might be worth another crack at it, though.
+A reboot?
+An animated version?
+Now, you’re talking.

-I had super-high hope for Valerian to be 2017’s saving grace for science fiction… I was partially wrong.
+I had super high hopes for Valerian to be 2017’s blockbuster science fiction movie… I was partially wrong.